Building a project that uses Chrono

 If you are a Windows users, your project executables need to know where to find the Chrono shared libraries (i.e. those with .dll extension), otherwise they will crash as soon as you try to run them.

 To make things simple, we added an auxiliary CMake target (namely COPY_DLLS) that makes a copy of the Chrono DLLs (as well as other DLL dependencies such as the Irrlicht shared library, as appropriate) in the project binaries folder (e.g. C:\workspace\my_project_build\Release).
-There are two different scenarios:
+However, additional third-party libraries might require to change the PATH variable or copy the DLLs in the same folder as the executable.

 The COPY_DLLS target must be re-run (i.e. rebuilt) any time the Chrono library had changed.